thehackersplaybook/auxknow/docs/api-reference.md

 # API Reference

-The API Reference provides a comprehensive guide to using the AuxKnow library effectively.
+The API Reference provides a comprehensive guide to using AuxKnow effectively.
 Below is a detailed breakdown of its components, including classes, methods, and their functionalities.

 ---